 Note: even when prescribed to treat a specific condition or pain, there are serious side effects and risks to using opioids.

 - Deep snoring or gurgling

 Opioid overdoses can be countered with opioid antagonists (antagonists are substances that stop the physiological effects of another substance).
-Opioid antagonists, such as naloxone, work by binding to the same receptors in the brain that opioids attach to, effectively ‘kicking’ the opioids off those receptors.
-It is recommended that even after medications like naloxone have been administered, that those suffering from a suspected overdose seek medical attention, as opioids can live in the body longer than naloxone.
+Opioid antagonists, such as naloxone, work by binding to the same receptors in the brain that opioids attach to, effectively preventing the opioid from attaching and working on the receptor, which results in reversing the symptoms and effects from the overdose.
+It is recommended that even after medications like naloxone have been administered, that those suffering from a suspected overdose seek immediate medical attention, as opioids can live in the body longer than naloxone.